ara3d/domo/README.md

 There is no requirement to decorate the model type with special attributes, inherit from base classes, or implement a particular interface.

-Domo wraps models types in an interface called `IModel<T>`.
-This interface
+Domo wraps models types in a class that implements the `IModel<T>` interface and:

 1. provides a GUID to facilitate maintaining references when persisting the model
 1. implements `INotifyPropertyChanged` to inform of changes to the value